Links

 Focus on the latest changes to feed the practices review

 During a practices review workshop, you discuss your team's contributions made through IDE or Code review extensions.
-However, if you're a Driver in Promyze, you can connect Promyze to your Git hosting platform to:
+However, if you're a Driver in Packmind, you can connect Packmind to your Git hosting platform to:

-Let Promyze suggest you recently updated chunks of code.
+1. Let Packmind suggest you recently updated chunks of code.

 Thanks to this dedicated interface, you can quickly raise relevant material for the next practices review workshop.